GREENHOUSE GAS EMISSIONS (CO 2, CH 4, N 2 O, HFCS, PFCS, SF 6): SECTORAL DISAGGREGATION

 Data quality

-The information regarding greenhouse gas emissions is crucial for verifying the achievement of national and international targets.
-The estimates are calculated in accordance with the transparency, accuracy, consistency, comparability, and completeness requirements outlined in the reference methodology.
+Information relating to greenhouse gas emissions is fundamental for verifying the achievement of the objectives imposed at a national and international level.
+The estimates are calculated in accordance with the characteristics of transparency, accuracy, consistency, comparability and completeness required by the reference methodology.

 Trend

-Total greenhouse gas emissions, amounting to 413 million tonnes of CO2 equivalent in 2022, show a decrease of approximately 21% compared to 1990.
-While this exceeds the European target set for 2020, further efforts are required to meet the new targets for 2030 (Table 2 and Figure 1).
+Total greenhouse gas emissions, equal to 362.6 million tonnes of CO2 equivalent, in 2024 show a decrease of 30.2% compared to 1990 and, although exceeding the European target set for 2020, it must be strengthened to reach the new targets for 2030 (Table 2 and Figure 1).

-Total greenhouse gas emissions from 1990 to 2022 decreased from 522.4 to 413 million tonnes of CO2 equivalent.
-This trend is primarily driven by the energy sector, particularly CO2 emissions, which account for more than four-fifths of the total emissions throughout the entire period from 1990 to 2022 (82% of the total in 2022) (Table 3 and Figure 1).
-A decrease is also observed for methane and nitrous oxide, while F-gases show a significant increase since 1990 (Table 2).
+Total greenhouse gas emissions in the period 1990-2024 go from 519.2 to 362.6 million tonnes of CO2 equivalent.
+The trend is mainly determined by the energy sector and therefore by CO2 emissions which represent 81.2% of the total in 2024) (Table 3 and Figure 1); a decrease is also recorded for methane and nitrous oxide, while F-gases have shown growth since 1990 (Table 2).

 ISPRA